Choosing the Perfect Site

 10. What’s the bottom line when buying land?

-In general, it’s best not to settle for a problem lot.
+In general, it’s best not to settle for a “problem” lot that has major issues you need to address.
 The cost of extensively altering a building lot can be far more than purchasing land that naturally complements your goals.
-Likewise, a lot that doesn’t meet your privacy or noise expectations may lead you to purchase more land as a buffer than you would prefer to maintain.
+Likewise, a lot that doesn’t meet your privacy or noise expectations may lead you to purchase more land as a buffer than you would prefer to maintain, adding to the expense.

 The ability to build a home on land of your own choosing gives you the opportunity to create a sanctuary that supports and enhances your family’s lifestyle.
 Thoughtful consideration can help you make a great choice for your new home.
 Professionals are available to assist and guide you in evaluating your options and avoiding pitfalls.
 Ultimately, building a home on land that truly speaks to you is a gift you will wake up to every day.